Kim Commons: Chess career

 In 1976, he was awarded the FIDE International Master (IM) title.

-Commons stopped playing chess in later years.
+In the late 1970s, Commons stopped playing professional chess and began to focus on a career in real estate.

-He received a bachelor's degree in physics from University of California.
 For the second half of his life he lived in Arizona, where he was the founder and owner of Club Red, a Mesa music club.

+Personal life and death

+Commons was married to Kim Ellen Commons in 1975, but later divorced.
+He died of a stroke on June 23, 2015 in Mesa, Arizona.